guillemvictori/Games/README.md

 //Snake
 -The oriniray idea about the main algorithm, is from Pau Fernandez.
 But the whole develop is mine.
 It was just an exercice to improve my C++ skills.
+-The game is programmed with CodeBlocks in C++, the main file is snake.cbp (codeblocks file project).